ryancramerdesign/ProcessWire/README.md

 *NOTE: Renaming is an alternative to deleting, which gives you a quicker path to revert should you want to.
-For example, you might rename your /wire/ directory to be /.wire-2.3.0/ with ".wire" rather than "wire" to ensure the directory is hidden, and the 2.3.0 indicating the version that it was.
-Once your upgrade is safely in place, you could delete that .wire.230 directory.*
+For example, you might rename your /wire/ directory to be /.wire-2.4.0/ with ".wire" rather than "wire" to ensure the directory is hidden, and the 2.4.0 indicating the version that it was.
+Once your upgrade is safely in place, you could delete that .wire-2.4.0 directory (or keep it around).*

 #### Replacing the /wire/ directory